Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Asymptotically de Sitter spaces: global approach

 \subsection{Semilinear equations with polynomial non-linearity}

 Next, we want to find a forward solution of the semilinear PDE

-where $c\in C^\infty(\tilde X)$, and $X(u)=\prod_{j=1}^q X_j u$ is a $q$-fold product of derivatives of $u$ along vector fields $X_j\in\mc M$.\footnote{What follows is of course just a computation in the course of which we will obtain conditions on $A,p,q$ which guarantee that the map $u\mapsto c\mu^A u^p X(u)$ satisfies the conditions of the map $q$ in Theorem~\ref{ThmGlobalDSQu}.} Note that the derivatives in the non-linearity lie in the module $\mc M$ (in coordinates: $\mu\pa_\mu$, $\pa_y$), whereas, as mentioned above, the natural vector fields are 0-derivatives (in coordinates: $x\pa_x=2\mu\pa_\mu$ and $x\pa_y=\mu^{1/2}\pa_y$), but since it does not make the computation more difficult, we consider module instead of 0-derivatives and compensate this by allowing any weight $\mu^A$ in front of the non-linearity.
+where $c\in C^\infty(\wt X)$, and $X(u)=\prod_{j=1}^q X_j u$ is a $q$-fold product of derivatives of $u$ along vector fields $X_j\in\mc M$.
+The purpose of the following computations is to obtain conditions on $A,p,q$ which guarantee that the map $u\mapsto c\mu^A u^p X(u)$ satisfies the conditions of the map $q$ in Theorem~\ref{ThmGlobalDSQu}.
+Note that the derivatives in the non-linearity lie in the module $\mc M$ (in coordinates: $\mu\pa_\mu$, $\pa_y$), whereas, as mentioned above, the natural vector fields are 0-derivatives (in coordinates: $x\pa_x=2\mu\pa_\mu$ and $x\pa_y=\mu^{1/2}\pa_y$), but since it does not make the computation more difficult, we consider module instead of 0-derivatives and compensate this by allowing any weight $\mu^A$ in front of the non-linearity.

-Rephrasing the PDE in terms of $P_\sigma$ using $\tilde u=\mu^{i\sigma/2-(n+1)/4+1/2}u$ and $\tilde f=\mu^{-1/2+i\sigma/2-(n+1)/4}f$, we obtain
+Rephrasing the PDE in terms of $P_\sigma$ using $\wt u=\mu^{i\sigma/2-(n+1)/4+1/2}u$ and $\wt f=\mu^{-1/2+i\sigma/2-(n+1)/4}f$, we obtain

-where $f_j\in\CI(\tilde X)$ and
+where $f_j\in\CI(\wt X)$ and

-Therefore, if $\tilde u\in H^{s,k}(\Omega)^{\bullet,-}$, we obtain that the right hand side of the equation lies in $H^{s,k-1}(\Omega)^{\bullet,-}$ if $\tilde f\in H^{s,k-1}(\Omega)^{\bullet,-}$, $s>1/2,k>(n+1)/2$, which by Proposition~\ref{PropHsk} implies that $H^{s,k-1}(\Omega)^{\bullet,-}$ is an algebra, and if
+Therefore, if $\wt u\in H^{s,k}(\Omega)^{\bullet,-}$, we obtain that the right hand side of the equation lies in $H^{s,k-1}(\Omega)^{\bullet,-}$ if $\wt f\in H^{s,k-1}(\Omega)^{\bullet,-}$, $s>1/2,k>(n+1)/2$, which by Proposition~\ref{PropHsk} implies that $H^{s,k-1}(\Omega)^{\bullet,-}$ is an algebra, and if

 since this condition ensures that $\mu^\ell\in H^{s,\infty}(X)$, which implies that multiplication by $\mu^\ell$ is a bounded map $H^{s,k-1}(\Omega)^{\bullet,-}\to H^{s,k-1}(\Omega)^{\bullet,-}$.\footnote{If one works in higher regularity spaces, $s\geq 3/2$, we in fact only need $\Re\ell+3/2>s$, since then multiplication by $\mu^\ell$ is a bounded map $H^{s,k-1}(\Omega)^{\bullet,-}\subset H^{s-1,k}(\Omega)^{\bullet,-}\to H^{s-1,k}(\Omega)^{\bullet,-}$.
 However, the solvability criterion \eqref{EqDSCondition} would be weaker, namely the role of the dimension $n$ shifts by $2$, since in order to use $s\geq 3/2$, we need $\Im\sigma<-1$.} Given the restriction \eqref{EqGlobalDSForwardCond} on $s$ and $\Im\sigma$, we see that by choosing $s>1/2$ close to $1/2$, $\Im\sigma<0$ close to $0$, we obtain the condition